vaadin/platform/README.md

 ## Getting started

-Refer to [the documentation site](https://vaadin.com/docs/latest/guide/start) or visit https://start.vaadin.com/ to generate your Vaadin application.
-Set up your views, entities, styles, and the technology stack you’re interested in.
+The best way to get started with Vaadin is to go to https://start.vaadin.com and configure your new application using [Spring Boot](https://spring.io/projects/spring-boot) by setting up your views, entities and styles that you’re interested in.

-For other stacks, see https://vaadin.com/start.
+Read [the documentation site](https://vaadin.com/docs/latest/guide/start) for more ways to generate your starter project.
+Besides we also offer you other examples based on different technology stacks, click [here](https://vaadin.com/start)

 ## Contributing